ibm-cloud-docs/appid/relatedlinks.md

 We’d love to hear from you with feedback and questions!
 To get started with {{site.data.keyword.appid_short}}, check it out in the {{site.data.keyword.cloud_notm}} catalog.
 * If you have technical questions about {{site.data.keyword.appid_short_notm}}, post your question on <a href="https://stackoverflow.com" target="_blank">Stack Overflow <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> and tag your question with "ibm-appid".
 * For questions about the service and getting started instructions, use the <a href="https://developer.ibm.com" target="_blank">dW Answers <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> forum.
 Include the `appid` tag.
+* Reach out directly to the development team on [Slack](https://ibm-container-service.slack.com)!

 ## Introduction